GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 Listed are the required steps to integrate the Genesys Cloud SDK into your own React app.

+TONI: Rewrite.
+"To integrate the Genesys Cloud SDK into your own React app, complete the following steps."

 ### Creating a React project

+TONI: Avoid gerunds.
+"Create a React project"

 If you are creating an app from scratch, run the following commands in a terminal in the directory of your choice: